13 15 15Call

 Get started

-The maximum weekly compensation amount is capped and indexed in April and October each year.
-The maximum amount from 1 October 2023 to 31 March 2024 is $2,423.60.
+The maximum weekly compensation amount from 1 October 2024 to 31 March 2025 is $2,523.00.* This amount is capped and indexed in April and October each year.

-The following table summarises the weekly workers compensation payments in NSW you may be eligible to claim for injuries that have occurred after 21 October 2019:
+The following table summarises the weekly workers compensation payments you may be eligible to claim:

 Weeks 0-13Up to 95% of pre-accident earnings